 - STEP 5 – Add basic patterns and textures (same rule, all the vertical lines converge to the VVP and all the horizontal lines converge to the HVP).

-Drawing represents the illusion of real-life on paper and it’s used to give a feeling of our physical world of perceptions in terms of form, space, color, light, and even motion.
-Every object or living being is visually defined by its shape, volume, and proportion.
+Drawing represents the illusion of real-life on paper and it’s used to give a feeling of our physical world in terms of perceptions related to form, space, color, light, and even motion.
+Every object or living being is visually defined by the shape, volume, or proportion.

 The act of 3D drawing is a key point for the artistic process that we call “design”.
 To be able to draw a simple chair or a complex building is a prerequisite for anyone wishing to design an environment, from a realistic architectural style to a cartoonish one.

 Fundamentals of drawing are essential for all those interested in becoming visual artists such as concept artists, storyboard artists, illustrators, graphic designers, game designers.

 Here are the essential rules to always remember:

-- There’s the term known as the 0 vanishing points perspective, it means Flat Drawing (no depth at all, like defining the laws of physics).
+- There’s the term known as the 0 vanishing points perspective, This terms refers to something called Flat Drawing – no depth at all, like defying the laws of physics.

-- In perspective drawing you always draw what you see from a specific viewpoint, from the Camera point of view.
+- In perspective drawing you always draw what you see from a specific viewpoint, namely from the Camera’s point of view.

 - Horizontal Vanishing points are always located on the Horizon Line.

-- Horizontal Line is always at the eye level of the observer.
-But the observer can look above (looking up) or below it (looking down).
+- The Horizontal Line is always located at the eye level of the observer.
+Keep in mind that the observer can look above (looking up) or below it (looking down).